Windows

 Network List Service

-Disable if you aren't connected to a
+Disable if you aren't connected to a LAN with multiple

 Network Location Awareness

-Disable if you aren't connected to a
+Disable if you aren't connected to a LAN with

-through your LAN.
+LAN.

 Offline Files